bitgapp/Cursr/README.md

 ## Support

-For support and/or discussions you can open an issue in this repository or leave a message in [Cursr Discord](https://discord.gg/jzuXJxYaHW) server
+For support and/or discussions you can
+* open an issue in this repository
+* leave a message in [Cursr Discord](https://discord.gg/jzuXJxYaHW) server
+* send email to contact@cursr.app